Quantum theory for a total system including one internal measuring apparatus: The third basic assumption

+As discussed previously, a necessary and sufficient condition for a same physical state of the total system $\R+\E$ to have two mathematically different descriptions at the same time, is that the two descriptions are experimentally compatible with respect to measurement results of the internal measuring apparatus.
+This gives the following principle. \bi \item \textbf{The principle of compatible description}: Different mathematical descriptions for the same physical state of the total system $\R+\E$ must give compatible predictions for the probabilities for the system $\R$ to have definite properties. \ei We call this a principle, because it must be obeyed in all physical theories.

+Now, we are ready to propose the third basic assumption, which completes the basic structure of proposed theory. \bi \item \textbf{The third basic assumption}: The assumption of specified MsD is applicable to a state vector of the total system, subject to the principle of compatible description. \ei To put it more explicitly, if applications of the assumption of specified MsD to a vector $|\Psi\ra $, as well as all related time evolutions, do not lead to confliction with the principle of compatible description, then, the assumption of specified MsD is applicable to this vector.

+Below are some remarks and comments.
+(1) The principle of compatible description guarantees the physical consistency of the theory.

-A remark: Most of the contents in the assumption of MsD are given based on our experiences obtained in labs and an appropriate part of the standard formalism of quantum mechanics.
+(2) Most of the contents in the assumption of specified MsD are given based on our experiences obtained in labs and an appropriate part of the standard formalism of quantum mechanics.
 The part lacking such a sound basis is the assumption that the non-transition condition is sufficient for the condition $C_D$.
-We'll give further discussions in this point, as well as the possibility of experimental test, in Sec.\ref{sect-NTC}.
+Further discussions about this point will be given in Sec.\ref{sect-NTC}.